waliens/capstone-llm/README.md

 ### Context
 Our team already ingested questions and answers from StackOverflow for you to use.
 We used the [stackoverflow API](https://api.stackexchange.com/docs).
-We ingested different tags, pick one of them as a starting point for cleaning your data.
+We ingested different tags, pick one of them with your table (3-4 peopla) as a starting point for cleaning your data.
+This helps to distribute who is working on which data.

 The input data is stored in the following s3 bucket: `dataminded-academy-capstone-llm-data-us` under path `input/{tag}/` The S3 bucket resides in us-east-1 region.